umutcan0/cinema/README.md

 This project is licensed under the MIT License.

 📌 Author

 Umut Can BAL - Java |Spring Boot - Backend Developer | Passionate about Microservices & Scalable Applications

-📌 Connect with me on LinkedIn - https://www.linkedin.com/in/umutcanbal/
-📌 Connect with me on Gmail - umutcanbal123@gmail.com

 🎬 Happy Coding! 🚀